mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 # NNEEEDED EEVENVEN MMOREORE TTRRAVELLERAVELLER??

-RELEASED EVERY MONTH AND FULL OF FRESH AND EXCITING MATERIAL FOR YOUR FAVOURITE ROLEPLAYING GAMES, SIGNS AND PORTENTS IS MONGOOSE PUBLISHING’S ONLINE MAGAZINE.
+RELEASED EVERY MONTH AND FULL OF FRESH AND EXCITING MATERIAL FOR YOUR FAVOURITE ROLEPLAYING GAMES, SIGNS AND PORTENTS IS MONGOOSE PUBLISHING'S ONLINE MAGAZINE.
 NOT ONLY IS IT THE FIRST AND BEST PLACE TO LOOK FOR BREAKING NEWS ABOUT TRAVELLER PRODUCTS BUT YOU CAN FIND NEW MATERIAL FOR YOUR TRAVELLER GAMES RIGHT THERE IN ITS DIGITAL PAGES.
-AND IT’S FREE.
+AND IT'S FREE.

 FREE.

-BECAUSE WHEN YOU’VE GOT A CR.
+BECAUSE WHEN YOU'VE GOT A CR.
 200,000 MORTGAGE TO PAY ON THAT SHINY NEW STARSHIP, FREE MEANS A LOT.

 [http://www.mongoosepublishing.com](http://www.mongoosepublishing.com)